CourseReps/ECEN452-SP18/Students/sumana-pallampati/Lab7/readme.md

 ![Plot_Name](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/sumana-pallampati/Lab7/Phase_Shifter_S11_Phase.png)<br>
 ![Plot_Name](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/sumana-pallampati/Lab7/Phase_Shifter_S21.png)<br>
 ![Plot_Name](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/sumana-pallampati/Lab7/Phase_Shifter_S21_Phase.png)<br>
 The reference phase was obtained as -421.8 deg.
 With 90 degrees phase shift, the phase measured was -490 deg.
 Which implies the phase shifted by 68.2 deg.
 With 180 degrees phase shift, the phase measured was -599.8 deg.
 Which implies the phase shifted by 178 deg.
+The additional microstrip lines did not affect the phase of S21.
+The measured phase is almost identical in both the cases.
+The magnitude of S11 is lower for thru with coupling rather than for thru without coupling.
+This implies that there is more reflection (loss) for thru with coupling compared to thru without coupling.

+To improve the design, we could add more length to the 90 deg phase shifter as we were just getting a phase shift of 68.2 deg.
+The other solution is instead of adding quarter wavelength, we can add 3*(lambda/4).

 ![Plot_Name](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/sumana-pallampati/Lab7/S11_wilkinson.png) <br>
 ![Plot_Name](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/sumana-pallampati/Lab7/S21_wilkinson.png)